 For her leading role in the insurrection, Markievicz was condemned to death by firing squad; the sentence was later commuted to life in prison.
-The following year, she was released as part of a general amnesty.
+Amazingly, she was released the following year as part of a general amnesty.
 Markievicz would go on to represent Dublin in the 1918 U.K. general election, becoming the first female candidate to win a seat in the House of Commons.
-But as a member of the Sinn Fein party, she boycotted the British legislature.
+But despite her victory, as a member of the Sinn Fein party, she boycotted the British legislature.
 The Cumann na mBan, which would later take part in the Irish Civil War, was branded as radical by the government of the Irish Free State and eventually outlawed.
 The organization went underground but would assert its presence decades later during sectarian violence that rocked Northern Ireland.

 As fascinating as their story is, the Cumann na mBan are neither history’s first nor last female military organization.
 There have been a number of women’s brigades that have served in combat during wartime.
 Here are a few of them.

 Russia’s “Battalion of Death”